Dirigo High School

 Dirigo High School is a high school located in Dixfield, Maine, in the United States as part of Maine Regional School Unit 56.
 Dirigo High School serves the towns of Dixfield, Canton, Carthage and Peru.
 It is classified as a secondary class C school.
 The school is in the Mountain Valley Athletic Conference or MVC.

-Dirigo High School was built in 1948, by William Morris, as Dixfield High School.
+Dirigo High School was built in 1948, as Dixfield High School.
 The second floor was added in 1951, the gym was added in 1967 and the science wing was added in 1974.
 The building was renovated and expanded in 1998.

 Girls' basketball

 The Dirigo Lady Cougars' basketball team has had over a decade of success.
-Since 1995 the Lady Cougars had 11 straight Mountain Valley Conference (MVC) titles for a total of 12, 11 straight Western Maine titles for a total of 14, and 6 out of 13 State Championships.
+Since 1995, the Lady Cougars had 11 straight Mountain Valley Conference (MVC) titles for a total of 12, 11 straight Western Maine titles for a total of 14, and 6 out of 13 State Championships.
 Dirigo has been a dominant high school basketball team in the past decade.
 The Lady Cougars rely on a great defense, and love to trap opposing teams and run a fast-break offense.
 The Lady Cougars have been gifted with several players to make the 1,000-point club.